vineethkumarv/sv-wiki/Interface.md

 ![image](https://user-images.githubusercontent.com/110484152/188817365-8bd23adb-d71c-4050-81db-29ab1416b69a.png)

                                               Fig 3: Timing Regions in Interface

+Note: You can refer the SystemVerilog scheduling semantic for your reference (Topic: Processes) to know more about the execution regions.

 **Example**